fjebaker/blog/pages/2022-01-ray-tracing-a-cow.md

 ## Meshes and intersections

-JuliaGeometry have [Meshes.jl](https://github.com/JuliaGeometry/Meshes.jl) for computational geometry and meshing algorithms, which supplies a `has_intersect` function, returning `true` or `false` if one geometric object intersects with another.
+JuliaGeometry have [Meshes.jl](https://github.com/JuliaGeometry/Meshes.jl) for computational geometry and meshing algorithms, which exports a `has_intersect` function, returning `true` or `false` if one geometric object intersects with another.
 In practice, I was unable to get this to work with the `Segment` and `Mesh` type, so, instead, opted to try and implement my own algorithm.

 Mesh files (such as `.obj` files) define a series of vertices and the faces that connect them, effectively reducing some geometry into a collection of triangles.
 JuliaIO has the package [MeshIO.jl](https://github.com/JuliaIO/MeshIO.jl) for importing and exporting various mesh file formats into a standardized `GeometryBasics.Mesh` struct.
 Conventiently, this has a recipe for [Makie.jl](https://makie.juliaplots.org/stable/):